 William Allen Hart, who was part of the membership through a golden era at the top of the nineteenth century, acquired the inscribed pint mug from his team friends as a marriage gift in 1899.

-Louis Brooks, membership chairman, defined: “We were absolutely greatly surprised when the tankard got here up online for £500.
+Louis Brooks, membership chairman, defined: “We were greatly surprised when the tankard got here up online for £500.
 It changed into being offered with the aid of a dealer, who offered it these days at a Suffolk auction.”

 In his early 20s, William Allen Hart and his younger brother Henry moved to work with their second cousin William Hart at 160-acre The Willows, Edwardstone.

-William died in 1874 and, although he had a daughter, the cricketer took over the running of the farm.
+William died in 1874, and although he had a daughter, the cricketer took over the running of the farm.
 Henry also farmed at Boxford and ultimately died in 1938, aged 84.

 - Read This Spectacularly Zany manual to the internet